Skip to main content

 When working with clients, I imagine a Matching Picture Rose 🌹 in the room or on my altar, attracting any energy of the same issue in me!
 This can be by real roses on the altar - after the session, dissolve the imagined rose - and change the water on the vase.

-In the 90s, a massage client actively working on abuse issues shared her guidelines before her first session.
+In the 90s, a massage client actively working through her play past traumatic experiences shared guidelines before her first session.
 One was to stop moving my hands when she asked me to, but keep them gently touching her, and not 'abandon' her by removing them!
 She would process what came up (often out loud) and then we'd continue.

-She came to the retreat center where I worked several times a year, and would ask, 'I've gotten a lot better, haven't I?
+She visited the retreat center several times each year, and would ask, 'I've gotten a lot better, haven't I?
 I only needed to ask you to stop moving ___times!'
 And I would affirm her progress - this affirmation was equally important to her!

-Over the years, when a client was nervous i often shared this client's boundary, and invited them to let me know ways I could help them feel safe.
+Over the years, when new clients were nervous i often shared this client's boundary, and invited them to let me know ways I could help them feel safe.

 Shiloh invites us is do body centered coherence movement at times, noticing any places we feel restriction or unease.
-Eben we take a break and put 'Brushes in the water' is a good time to invite a breath, shake out tension, ground, and THEN continue.
+During breaks, we put 'brushes in the water' - it's also good time to invite a breath, shake out tension, ground, before continuing.
 Breath and movement are great ways to release tension and reset.

 I love the 'making safe' exercise our SiStar Semerit taught, which comes from trauma specialist Resmaa Menekem:

 EFT (Emotional Freedom Technique or Tapping) can be a great tool to include!
-Sherry Reuger-Banaka is a CoW grad and EFT practitioner, and in 2019, we offered a Grief to Gratuitude class that included my harp as background for the meditation, painting and EFT.
+Sherry Reuger-Banaka is a CoW grad and EFT practitioner.
+In 2019, we offered a Grief to Gratuitude class that included painting, my harp during meditation, and EFT.

-Since learning EFT, when a client mention anxiety etc, I often ask if they've worked with EFT, (great when they have - they've already laid the groundwork!!)
+Since learning EFT, when a client mention anxiety etc, I often ask if they've worked with EFT, often they have.

 If this is one of your tools, spend some time with developing a script on an issue you or a beloved are feeling - "Even though I have this anxiety ... all this anxiety... it's hard to take a breath ... (etc) ...I completely love and accept myself!"

 Write down where you are on the scale from -10 to 0 to +10 .
-Are you at -3? then getting above 0 to a +1 out 2 is a rise of 4 to 5 points!!
+Are you at -3? then getting above 0 to a +1 or 2 is a rise of 4 to 5 points!!
+(Here's a quick intro to the scale and tapping, with Karen Aquinas)

 Go through the script again - can you bring it up another point or two?
 Going from -3 to +5 is huge!
 Write that new number down as well, and check in later on - has it gone up?
 Gone down?